News

 Senmed Medical supports global medical device distributors and private label brands with OEM and ODM optical trocar programs — including product sampling, regulatory documentation, custom packaging, and scalable supply chain solutions.

-- Classic, Bladeless, and Optical trocar — full portfolio from one supplier
+- Classic, Bladeless, and Optical trocar — full entry portfolio from one single supplier.

-- OEM / private label programs for UK, US, Europe, Australia, Asia markets
+- OEM / private label programs customized for UK, US, Europe, Australia, and Asia markets.